 g.
 The nominating committee shall send the list of nominees and their qualifications to the members of the Board of Directors and to the local PTA presidents and delegates at least thirty (30) days before the annual meeting.
 The consent of each candidate must be obtained before their name is placed in nomination.

 h.
 The nominating committee must be notified of the intention to run from the floor at least fourteen (14) days prior to election, provided the consent of each candidate has been obtained before their name is placed in nomination and candidates have met all qualifications specified in Section 4 of these bylaws and are prepared to present qualifications as specified by the nominating committee as part of the nomination selection process.
-The nominating committee shall send the list of individuals who plan to run from the floor, to the members of the Board of Directors and to the local PTA presidents and delegates at least seven (7) days before the annual meeting
+The nominating committee shall send the list of individuals who plan to run from the floor, indicating the specific office, to the members of the Board of Directors and to the local PTA presidents and delegates at least seven (7) days before the annual meeting

 Article VII – Duties of Officers